RonaldAllanRivera/aws_ecommerce/README.md

    - Optional Elasticsearch/OpenSearch-based catalog search.
    - Monitoring, logging, and CI/CD.

-This README focuses on the current state and the roadmap so that reviewers can understand both what is implemented and what is planned next.
+This README focuses on the current state and the roadmap so that reviewers can quickly understand what is implemented and how the system is intended to evolve.